ikasnarayan/Cervical-Cancer-Detection-Using-Python/README.md

-# Cervical-Cancer-Detection-Using-Python
+#Objectives
-A deep learning project for cervical cancer detection, classifying cervical cell images into 5 classes.
-It uses pre-processing techniques like SLIC super pixel segmentation and Canny edge detection, followed by fine-tuning pre-trained CNN models like ResNet50, VGG16, InceptionV3, EfficientNetB0-B7 and MobileNetV2-V3 to compare model performance.
+This project, developed as part of my capstone work, focuses on classifying cervical cell images into five distinct classes taken from SIPaKMeD database.
+It involves preprocessing techniques and the application of advanced deep learning models to compare their performance.
+The project utilizes SLIC-based superpixel segmentation and Canny edge detection for preprocessing cervical cell images, enhancing feature extraction.
+Several pre-trained convolutional neural network (CNN) models were fine-tuned and evaluated to determine the best-performing model for this task.